Deeplocal/scrubber/README.md

 - Pump-triggered music that times your hand washing
 - Simple parts that you can adjust for whatever soap dispenser you use
-- ... third thing
+- Spotify integration to play your favorite jams

 **System Overview:**

 ![arch](docs/arch.png)

 Scrubber uses Spotify's API wrapped in a custom Node script.
-The script authenticates with Spotify, downloads and proccesses tracks, then plays audio through the speaker bonnet using ALSA— That may sound a little complex, but we've written these steps  and the code in this repo so anyone can follow along.
+The script authenticates with Spotify, downloads and proccesses tracks, then plays audio through the speaker bonnet using ALSA.
+That may sound a little complex, but we've written these steps  and the code in this repo so anyone can follow along.

 ## What You'll Need

 ![Image of a workspace, including laptop soap dispensers, and assorted electrical part](docs/workspace.png)

 Before you get started, you should have some basic knowledge of command line linux and soldering.
-You'll also need the parts and tools listed below.  repo contains all the code and documentation you'll need to get your Scrubber up and running.
+You'll also need the parts and tools listed below.
+This repo contains all the code and documentation you'll need to get your Scrubber up and running.

 ### Electrical Parts